QIL123/nanonis-connect/README.md

 Bugs:
 -on Retract the Zs step doesnt reset (should it?)
-[V] evaluation error - was done from concratting cell array of chars with cell array of strings :( and device not connected [] timer_func Plotting is slow because of calls to nanonis (AC can be reduced by storeing value, DC might be irellavant) [] timer_func Plotting causes pauses in program because of addpoints (why?)
-[] end of thermal approach there is pause(3) can we shorten it?
+[V] evaluation error - was done from concratting cell array of chars with cell array of strings :( and device not connected [] end of thermal approach there is pause(3) can we shorten it?
 [] could the propegate motor cause pase ever N steps?
 Features: